ONSdigital/eq-survey-register/README.md

 ### Survey

-Gets information about the surveys that are stored within the registry.
+Gets the registry entry for a single questionnaire

 - **URL**